fy-meng/mactype-sfpro-pingfang/README.md

 ## TODO

-Instead of merging the fonts, figure out a way to use FontLink fallback to have a more natural way of font replacement that won't get in the way of MacType.
+Instead of merging the fonts, figure out a way to use FontLink fallback to have a more natural way of font replacement.
+This should also allow for the inclusion of PingFang TC, PingFang HK, Hiragino Sans, etc. to have more consistent CJK font.

-Alternatively, merge even more fonts (PingFang TC, PingFang HK, Hiragino Mincho) into San Fancisco to manually simulate fallback, but the font will be much less flexible to use probably.